huggingface/optimum-habana/examples/sentence-transformers-training/README.md

-# Examples for Sentence Transformer
+# Examples for Sentence Transformers

 We provide 3 examples to show how to use the Sentence Transformers with HPU devices.